There are now 2 possible online modes for units:

 Availability Location Mode Not available in 2024 UWA (Perth) Face to face

 - Level 2 option in the Law and Society major sequence

 - Level 2 elective

-- Students are able to (1) demonstrate knowledge of (a) the nature and scope of international organisations prior to World War II; (b) the formation and roles of some of the key international legal institutions following this period; (c) the relationship of these institutions to international issue areas such as security, human rights and justice; and (d) the sources and subjects of international law and (2) display skills in (a) reading and analysing introductory international relations and international law texts; (b) applying basic legal and political theory to the work of international institutions; (c) researching specific topics using relevant methods and evidence; and (d) written and oral communication..
+Students are able to (1) demonstrate knowledge of (a) the nature, relevance and formation of some of the key international organisations pre- and post-World War II; (b) the relationship of these institutions to international issue areas such as security, human rights, crime and justice; and (c) the sources and subjects of international law and (2) display skills in (a) reading and analysing introductory international law and where relevant, international relations literature; (b) applying basic legal and political theory to the work of international institutions; (c) researching specific international law topics; and (d) communicating in written and verbal formats.

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research essay; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation; (2) written assessment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Jade Lindley